Contact Lens Care

 Chemical conjunctivitis (irritant conjunctivitis)- this is frequently caused by highly perfumed beauty products which can irritate the conjunctiva.
 If suspicious that this is the case, we recommend you stop using all products, and then reintroducing carefully to find out which one is the cause.

 Avoid swimming in dirty and untreated water, as this can cause all types of infections.

-Make sure to remove your contact lenses before you go swimming to avoid the risk of infection or irritation.
+Make sure to remove your contact lenses before swimming to avoid the risk of infection or irritation.

-While we recommend you avoid it at all costs, if you’ve had to wear your contacts while swimming, it’s very important to dispose of them immediately after use.
+If you’ve had to wear your contacts while swimming, you should dispose of them immediately after.

-Chlorinated water can also aggravate the eyes, which is why we recommend you wear goggles when swimming, or spend as little time as possible with your head under the water.
-Make sure to rinse your eyes after you have gone swimming.
-When your eyes are exposed to heavily chlorinated pool water, the tear film that usually acts as a defensive shield for your cornea is weakened.
+Chlorinated water can also aggravate the eyes.
+It is important to rinse your eyes after you have gone swimming.
+Exposure to heavily chlorinated pool water can weaken the tear film that usually acts as a defensive shield for your cornea.

-This weakens the defences that protect your eyes from bacteria still lingering in the treated pool water, therefore making swimmers prone to eye infections.
+Chlorinated water weakens the defences that protect your eyes from bacteria, therefore making swimmers prone to eye infections.
 One of the most common eye infections from swimming is conjunctivitis or pink eye, which can either be viral or bacterial.